Glendale has small inexperienced roster this season

 The Vikings have just one junior on the team in Jacob Holes.
 He is joined by sophomores Mike Gregg, Zene Kotts, Tyler Niebauer and Gunner Nevling.

-Freshmen Jacob Berger, Mason Peterson, Tanner Holes, Britton Spangle and Logan Ruffaner round out the squad.
+Freshmen Jacob Berger, Mason Peterman, Tannor Holes, Britton Spangle and Logan Ruffaner round out the squad.

 While there are no freshmen or letterwinners to take the lead, Berger said that leadership has come from an unlikely place.